 By Dr. Nichole Barker

-We have learned a lot in this time period and wanted to provide you with tips and a Q&A on preparing and optimizing your first virtual consult.
+We wanted to provide you with tips and a Q&A on preparing and optimizing your first virtual consult.

 - Be early, 10-15 min logged into the telemedicine platform